-Does your child love pretending?
+Does your child love pretend?
 Do you often walk into them reenacting the recent episode of a kid’s fictional show?
-Well you’ve got yourself a super imaginary kid and that’s a good thing as it benefits their cognitive and motor skills.
+Well, you’ve got yourself a super imaginary kid and that’s a good thing as it benefits their cognitive and motor skills.

-The funny fact is pretend play can spur child development, while learning new dramatic play ideas, activities and games.
-In the midst of creating a restaurant together, clomping around in grown-up shoes, or twirling around with friends in a fairytale land, children are learning to solve problems, coordinate, cooperate, and think flexibly.
+The funny fact is that pretend play can spur child development while learning new dramatic play ideas, activities, and games.
+While creating a restaurant together, clomping around in grown-up shoes, or twirling around with friends in fairytale land, children are learning to solve problems, coordinate, cooperate and think flexibly.

 How Exactly DOES IMAGINATIVE PLAY HELP THE KIDS?